dieterich-lab/QutRNA/Readme.md

 * and visualization in Sprinzl coordinates.

 The workflow can be configured with YAML files:
-* `analysis.yaml` : analysis specific config, e.g.: parameters of tools.
+* `analysis.yaml` : analysis-specific config, e.g., parameters of tools.
-* `data.yaml` : data specific config, e.g.: reference sequence, sample description.
+* `data.yaml` : data-specific config, e.g., reference sequence, sample description.

 #### Config: analysis